ava-labs/avalanche-docs/docs/tooling/cli-guides/upload-a-custom-vm-to-cloud.md

 sidebar_position: 7
 ---

-# Upload a Custom VM into Cloud using Avalanche-CLI
+# Upload a Custom VM into Cloud Using Avalanche-CLI

 This page demonstrates how to upload a Custom VM into Cloud-Based Validators using Avalanche-CLI